Guli Francis-Dehqani

-Gulnar Eleanor "Guli" Francis-Dehqani (born 18 June 1966) is an Iranian-born British Anglican bishop who has been Bishop of Chelmsford since 2021.
-She previously served as the first Bishop of Loughborough, the sole suffragan bishop in the Diocese of Leicester from 2017 to 2021.
+Gulnar Eleanor "Guli" Francis-Dehqani (born 18 June 1966) is an Iranian-born British Anglican bishop.
+She became Bishop of Chelmsford in 2021.
+She served as the first Bishop of Loughborough, the suffragan bishop in the Diocese of Leicester, from 2017 to 2021.

 Early life and education

-Guli Dehqani-Tafti was born in Isfahan, Iran in 1966.
+Guli Dehqani-Tafti was born in Isfahan, Iran, in 1966.
 Her father Hassan Dehqani-Tafti (1920–2008) was the Anglican Bishop in Iran from 1961 until his retirement in 1990, serving also as President Bishop of the Episcopal Church in Jerusalem and the Middle East, 1976–1986.
-Her mother Margaret was a daughter of William Thompson (Bishop in Iran, 1935–1960).
+Her mother, Margaret, was a daughter of William Thompson (Bishop in Iran, 1935–1960).
 In October 1979, after the Iranian Revolution, her parents were attacked in an assassination attempt which left her mother wounded, and her 24-year-old brother, Bahram, was murdered by Iranian government agents in May 1980.
-When she was 14, her family was forced to leave the country in the wake of the Iranian Revolution; the family settled in Hampshire, where Hassan remained Bishop in exile.
+When she was 14, her family was forced to leave the country in the wake of the Iranian Revolution; the family settled in Hampshire, England, where Hassan remained a bishop in exile.

-She was educated at Clarendon School for Girls, a private boarding school in Worcestershire, England.
+She was educated at Clarendon School for Girls, a private boarding school in Bedfordshire at the time she attended.
 She went on to study music at the University of Nottingham, graduating with a Bachelor of Arts (BA) degree in 1989.
 She studied theology at the University of Bristol, graduating with a Master of Arts (MA) degree in 1994 and a Doctor of Philosophy (PhD) in 1999.
-Her doctoral thesis was titled "Religious feminism in an age of empire: CMS women missionaries in Iran, 18691934".
+Her doctoral thesis was titled Religious feminism in an age of empire: CMS women missionaries in Iran, 1869–1934.
 From 1995 to 1998, she trained for ordination at the South East Institute of Theological Education.